diekrz2/trpointset/README.md

 # trpointset
-Script that helps to set the TrackPoint acceleration value on Lenovo ThinkPad keyboards.
+Script to boost the TrackPoint speed on Lenovo ThinkPad keyboards.

-Designed for Bodhi Linux.
-This script helps to set TrackPoint acceleration on Lenovo ThinkPad laptops using the **'xinput'** tool.
-The script installs **xinput** (if not already installed), finds the TrackPoint id and allows you to enter the desired acceleration value.
-Finally, the script asks if you want to save the setting so that it takes effect every time you start your computer.
+Built for Bodhi Linux, this script makes it easy to adjust the TrackPoint acceleration on your Lenovo ThinkPad laptop using the **'xinput'** tool.
+It will install **xinput** if it’s not already there, find the TrackPoint ID, and let you set your preferred acceleration level.
+Plus, it’ll ask if you want to save the setting so it applies every time you start your computer.

 **Install:**
 ------------